mdkinney/edk2-ci/Readme.md

-The master branch of the edk2-ci repository contains the template for the files required in a patchset branch that initiates a Continuous Integration (CI) process.  git repositories and git branches may be used from TianoCore or public forks of TianoCore.
+The master branch of the edk2-ci repository contains the template for the files required in a patchset branch that initiates a Continuous Integration (CI) process.
+Git repositories and Git branches may be used from TianoCore or public forks of TianoCore.
 The branch naming convention is:

     patchset/<github id>/BZ_<bz id>/V<patch set version>/<title>